 In the cluster’s Overview page or the View Available Upgrade pop-up list, follow the upgrade process to get the new control plane.

 The upgrade process may disrupt your cluster’s operations for up to approximately 2 minutes.
-This is because the upgrade involves a significant Cilium configuration change; so, during the migration, many worker nodes will be on different configurations and therefore unable to communicate with each other until all the pods have rapidly restarted.
+This is because the upgrade involves a significant Cilium configuration change; so, during the migration, many worker nodes are on different configurations and therefore cannot communicate with each other until all the pods have rapidly restarted.

 In addition to following the steps to minimize disruptions during upgrades, we recommend you do not create any new workloads during the upgrade.
 This includes creating new deployments and increasing replica count for existing processes manually or automatically (such as with replica-adjusting controllers like HPA).